 Above, on a 9 x 9 board, Black has surrounded eight points on the upper left and three on the lower right, making 11 in total.
 White has eight on the upper right and three on the lower left, making 11.
 If there are no prisoners, this is a draw (uncommon in Go).

-Simply constructing walls would be very dull.
-What brings Go to life is the ability to capture your opponent's stones.
+Simply constructing walls could be very dull.
+What brings Go to life is the ability to surround and capture your opponent's stones.
 Each prisoner adds a point to your score.

 The tension between capturing stones and building territory produces an exciting game of subtlety and skill at least equal to Chess.
 In fact, many Go players do or have pursued Chess seriously.

 What you cannot appreciate without playing is that games have motion and flow.
 Pieces do not move but accumulate into groups and clusters that grow and spread like plants.
 They can be nurtured into becoming important strategic assets, neglected or mis-handled to become liabilities or unproductive passengers.
 And fortunes change as the game progresses.
 Good can turn bad and vice-versa, while an also-ran may suddenly find itself positioned to save the day.